kube-HPC/hkube/core/api-server/README.md

 ### Final Nodes

 These are the nodes that will run last, in the example above Node F.
 No other node is depend on these nodes (have no children).
-Tge results of the pipeline is determined by these nodes.
+The results of the entire pipeline are actually the results of these nodes.

 ## Input